 A collection of islands located in the South Pacific, for those of you who haven’t heard of Samoa before, it is approximately halfway between Hawaii and New Zealand and the last country before the international date line.
 Sitting just south of the equator, visitors to the Samoan Islands can expect hot temperatures throughout the year, with an average temperature of around 26 degrees Celsius and a monsoonal rainy season that runs from November to April.
 Over the past 20 years, tourism has started to increase on the island (although you would hardly notice because there are VERY few tourists) and for any of you looking to visit somewhere a little different, we highly recommend a trip to this Polynesian island.
 To help you get started with your travel plans, read our essential Samoa travel tips below and find out everything you need to know before you go!

-Disclaimer: I visited Samoa as a guest of the Samoa Tourism Authority in partnership with Blogilicious, with flights sponsored by Virgin Australia, however all beautiful sights seen, amazing meals eaten, traditional dances enjoyed (and more) remain entirely my own.
+Disclaimer: I visited Samoa as a guest of the Samoa Tourism Authority in partnership with Blogilicious, however all beautiful sights seen, amazing meals eaten, traditional dances enjoyed (and more) remain entirely my own.

 25 Samoa Travel Tips – Your Essential Samoa Travel Guide